prometheus-operator/prometheus-operator/Documentation/troubleshooting.md

     port: 8080
 ```

-We would then define the service monitor using `metrics` as the port not `"8080"`.
+We would then define the service monitor using `web` as the port, not `"8080"`.
 E.g.

 **CORRECT**